Yaqay language

-Yaqay (Yaqai, Jakai, Jaqai) is a Papuan language spoken in Indonesia by over 10,000 people.
+Yaqay (Yakhai, Yaqai, Jakai, Jaqai) is a Papuan language spoken in Indonesia by over 10,000 people.
 It is also called Mapi or Sohur; dialects are Oba-Miwamon, Nambiomon-Mabur, Bapai.

 According to Ethnologue, Yaqay is spoken along the south coast of Mappi Regency, along the Obaa River north to the Gandaimu area.

+Phonology

+The following is the phonology of Yaqay, as defined in Fonologi Bahasa Yakhai.